quentinsf/qhue/README.md

 * If you're familiar with the Jupyter (iPython) Notebook system, it can be a fun way to explore the API.
 See the [Qhue Playground example notebook](Qhue%20playground.ipynb).

+* If there is an error, a `QhueException` will be raised.
+If the error was returned from the API call as described in [the documentation](https://developers.meethue.com/develop/hue-api/error-messages/), it will have a type and address field as well as the human-readable message.

 ## Creating a user